YanaKnysh/SvgImageResizing/README.md

 3. Launch RectangleAPI with http configuration (port is set to http://localhost:5131)
 4. Open angular project
 5. Run **'npm install'** command
-6. Run **'ng serve'** command (default port is http://localhost:4200/)\
+6. Run **'ng serve'** command (default port is http://localhost:4200/)

 The page will look like (example):
 ![image](/assets/images/screenshot.png)

 ### Additional information:
 There are two json files: *initialSize.json* and *currentSize.json* (location: Project\RectangleAPI\Data)
 1. initialSize.json - file with initial size information.
 Height = 100.
 Width = 150.
 You can update these values to change initial size.
 2. currentSize.json - file with current size information.
-It is updated after resizing of rectangle figure.
+It is updated automatically after resizing of rectangle figure.